novellac/yorkshirewoods/content/events/event-2023-04-celebrating-ms-lottie.md

   - src: /images/uploads/img_5985001_20230409_115206.jpg
     alt: Ms. Lottie smiles as she is presented with a birthday cake.
 Nearby, an attendee waits with a bouquet of flowers.
+  - src: /images/uploads/img_5978001_20230409_115206.jpg
+    alt: Ms. Lottie poses with a friend on the front walk of her home.
+She smiles, holding a bouquet of flowers.
 ---